Attention on the Simplex

 Seeing All Five on the Simplex

-The interactive 3D visualizations below (generated with Plotly — drag to rotate, scroll to zoom, hover for details) show each polytope inside the tetrahedron:
+The interactive 3D visualization below (generated with Plotly: drag to rotate, scroll to zoom, hover for details) shows the five polytopes side by side inside the tetrahedron:

 The $(r{-}1)$-dimensional volume of the row polytope quantifies diversity: how different are the attention patterns of different tokens?

-• Small volume: rows are similar — the head computes similar functions for all tokens
+- Small: rows are similar, so the head computes similar functions for all tokens

-• Large volume: rows are diverse — the head differentiates strongly between tokens
+- Large: rows are diverse, so the head differentiates strongly between tokens

 The average distance of the rows to the nearest vertex measures selectivity: